dnanexus/dxWDL/IR.md

 The preprocessor starts with the original WDL, and simplifies it, writing out a new WDL source file.
 A call that has subexpressions is rewritten into separate declarations and a call with variables and constants only.
-Declarations are collects to reduce the number of jobs needed for evaluation.
+Declarations are collected to reduce the number of jobs needed for evaluation.

-The output of the preprocessor for our example is:
+The output of the preprocessor for the `math` workflow is:
 ```
 workflow math {
     Int i